'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 "It's perhaps easier.
 There are fewer barriers or challenges for families or children to succeed in these alternative means precisely because they have the means to do so," he added.

-Sociologist Jacqueline Ho from SMU pointed out the increasingly "diverse definitions of success" among parents of young children, many of whom find themselves "caught between different, conflicting narratives about what it means to be successful".
+Sociologist Jacqueline Ho from SMU said parents today have increasingly "diverse definitions of success", yet many find themselves "caught between different, conflicting narratives about what it means to be successful".

-This creates a "conundrum" for parents, she said — the struggle between wanting their children to learn at their own pace, and the fear of them falling behind.
+This creates a "conundrum" for parents, she said — wanting their children to learn at their own pace, but also having a fear of them falling behind.

-This anxiety, Ms Ho said, may also stem from financial insecurity, with many parents viewing education as the "armour" their children need to shield themselves from economic uncertainty.
+This anxiety, Ms Ho said, may also stem from financial insecurity.
+For many families, education feels like the "armour" their children need to shield themselves from economic uncertainty.

 Ultimately, Ms Ho noted, parents do have some agency in deciding how hard to push their children.
 But in Singapore, academic qualifications still carry enormous weight, and resources often determine how much freedom families have to explore alternative paths.